BBC says Chinese police assaulted one of its journalists at Shanghai protest | Law-Order

 BBC says Chinese police assaulted one of its journalists at Shanghai protest

-The BBC said Chinese police had assaulted one of its journalists covering a protest in the commercial hub of Shanghai and detained him for several hours, drawing criticism from a senior British minister who said the detention was unacceptable.
+The BBC said Chinese police had assaulted one of its journalists covering a protest in the commercial hub of Shanghai and detained him for several hours, drawing criticism from Britain's foreign minister who said the detention was deeply disturbing.

 - Country: